OLED1/oleds-helm-charts/helm-development/cmsms/README.md

 ### Chart Version 0.1.2 (0.1.20-dev) - 25.10.22
 - Reverted back to manually adding password

+## Chart Version 0.1.3 (0.1.3-dev0) - 25.10.22
+- Added timezone setting in **cmsms_settings -> app_config -> timezone: Europe/Vienna**
+- Updated documentation

 ## FAQ
 If you have a feature request or found a bug, open a github issue [here](https://github.com/OLED1/oleds-helm-charts).
 There are currently no open questions.
 You ask me, I will answer ;)

+### Browser Error: Too many redirects
+It seems you are using https.
+Go to the backend and navigate to the "Content Manager".
+Select all pages by hitting the top right checkbox and set all pages int the bottom left dropdown to "Set insecure (HTTP)".
+No worries, your instance will still be secure.